meroxa/turbine-py/src/turbine/function-deploy/function-app/README.md

 ### Testing the gRPC Client
 #### Local Testing
 This application is an implementation of an RPC contract.
-Given that, we are are not only able to define the end that listens, but also the side that publishes.
+Given that, we are not only able to define the end that listens, but also the side that publishes.

 The following code is an example client that uses `grpc.io` and the generated code to transmit values to the server.